 When you and your organization are looking to add new licenses, reduce annual cost and be able to provide your employees with a tool chest that can solve a whole host of problems without having to go back to purchasing for a new acquisition, then WPS is easily the product for you.

-About the author: Phil Rack is President of MineQuest Business Analytics, LLC located in Grand Rapids, Michigan.
+About the author: Phil Rack is President of MineQuest Business Analytics, LLC located in beautiful Tucson, Arizona.
 Phil has been a SAS language developer for more than 25 years.
-MineQuest provides WPS and SAS consulting and contract programming services and is a authorized reseller of WPS in North America.
+MineQuest provides WPS consulting and contract programming services and is an authorized reseller of WPS in North America.